jbock-java/jbock/README.md

 jbock must be configured as an
 [annotation processor.](https://stackoverflow.com/questions/2146104/what-is-annotation-processing-in-java)
-The presence of the annotated class above will trigger a round of code generation at compile time.
+The presence of a command class will trigger a round of code generation at compile time.
 The resulting class
 [MyArguments_Parser](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/hello/MyArguments_Parser.java)